marax27/treatise-on-dotnet-collections/README.md

 # treatise-on-dotnet-collections
-A summary of my thoughts on .NET collections
+A summary of my thoughts on .NET collections.
+Probably also an opinionated guide on how to use them.

 ## Summary